-Our Lady's follow part 3 of 'Keeping children safe in education 2021' and pay full regard to 'Safer Recruitment' requirements including but not limited to:
+Our Lady of Perpetual Succour Catholic Primary School follows part 3 of 'Keeping Children Safe in Education 2022' and pays full regard to 'Safer Recruitment' requirements including but not limited to:

-- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children.
+- verifying candidates' identity and academic or vocational qualifications - obtaining professional and character references - checking previous employment history and ensuring that a candidate has the health and physical capacity for the job, - UK Right to Work - clear enhanced DBS check - any further checks as appropriate to gain all the relevant information to enable checks on suitability to work with children, including an online search for shortlisted candidates.

-Evidence of staff member's identity, required qualifications and the right to work in the UK will be kept in individual personnel files.
+Evidence of staff member's identity (including a birth certificate where possible), required qualifications and the right to work in the UK will be kept in individual personnel files.